-- The strategy will run on SNAP PAC R-series I/O units that are controlling themselves using the loopback IP address, 127.0.0.1 - You are using an Ethernet network for communications (or using a SNAP PAC controller with an SB brain). - The strategy handles all logic; you are not also configuring events and reactions on I/O units.
+- · You are configuring mistic I/O units. - The strategy will run on SNAP PAC R-series or SNAP Ultimate I/O units that are controlling themselves using the loopback IP address, 127.0.0.1 - You are using an Ethernet network for communications (or using a SNAP PAC controller with an SB brain). - The strategy handles all logic; you are not also configuring events and reactions on I/O units.